kbroman/github_tutorial/pages/first_time.md

   - If it says something like the following, it worked:

-        Hi username!
+        Hi Hithyshi!
 You've successfully authenticated, but Github does not provide shell access.

 **Next**: [Typical use](routine.html)